TobiStr/ObservablePipelines/README.md

 );
 ```

+Here you can add Options-Instances, that were not added to the global DI-Container.
+The PipelineBuilder clones the global DI-Container and adds all Options-Instances to it.
+With them you are able to explitly configure your Pipes for certain usecases and you can use the same Pipe with different configurations.

+First, you need to add the source of the Pipeline with `AddSource()`.
+After that, you can add your `IPipe`s as generics, where you also have to specify the type of the output.
+This way it will be built, using Dependency Injection.

+Alternatively, you can add an instance and do not need to specify generic type arguments.

 ## Configuration

-As the PipelineBuilder uses Dependency-Injection, you can add Configuration-Objects to the builders ServiceCollection, by calling `Configure()`.
+As the PipelineBuilder uses Dependency-Injection, you can add Options-Instances to the builders ServiceCollection, by calling `Configure()`.
 The type, that you add to the ConfigurationBuilder should be unique, so that it can be injected into the correct pipe.

 ```csharp
 internal record MessageFilterPipeOptions(Guid ReceiverId);